Rockies vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Joe Ryan will start for the Minnesota Twins on Friday against Ezequiel Tovar and the Colorado Rockies.
-First pitch is at 8:10 PM ET for this first game in a three-game series.
+Max Kepler and the Minnesota Twins play Ryan McMahon and the Colorado Rockies at Coors Field on Saturday.
+First pitch is at 8:10 PM ET.

-The Twins have been listed as -190 moneyline favorites in this matchup with the Rockies (+155).
-An 11.5-run total has been set for the contest.
+Bookmakers list the Twins as -125 favorites on the moneyline, while giving the underdog Rockies +105 moneyline odds to win.
+The total is 13 runs for the game.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.